AbeDijkstra03/TargetAudiencePredictor-MachineLearning/README.md

 # TargetAudiencePredictor-MachineLearning

-Most information is protected by an NDA, but I can still show some of the basic coding and data processing skills.

-I commented out all sentitive data and removed most outputs.
+This project is protected by an NDA.

+It is a bit like the HousePricePredictor project, but more advanced.

+There is a lot of focus on exploratory data analysis, because the company requested that.

-It was created in colaboration with three other people.
+I did this project in colaboration with three other people.